kozjekn/Chore-Scheduler/README.md

       - .env
     restart: always
 ```
-> Note that `creds.json` file should to be created form [Google Cloud Console](https://console.cloud.google.com/welcome?project=protean-chassis-476607-n8) (look up at docs for more info)
+> Note that `creds.json` file should to be created from [Google Cloud Console](https://console.cloud.google.com/welcome?project=protean-chassis-476607-n8) (look up at docs for more info)